-Following the settlement of a personal injury lawsuit, our DC personal injury lawyers are often asked whether the payout is subject to income tax.
+Following the settlement of a personal injury lawsuit, our DC personal injury lawyers are often asked whether the personal injury settlement is taxable.
 In most cases, personal injury settlements are not considered taxable income at the federal and state level.

 However, there are specific exceptions to this general rule.
 The taxability of a settlement can depend on the nature of the damages awarded.